La Rochelle: Tourism

 La Rochelle's main feature is the "Vieux Port" ("Old Harbour"), which is at the heart of the city, picturesque and lined with seafood restaurants.
 The city walls are open to an evening promenade.
 The old town has been well preserved.
 Three medieval towers are a prominent tourist attraction at the entrance to the harbor: The Chain Tower, The Lantern Tower and Saint Nicolas Tower.
 From the harbour, boating trips can be taken to the Île d'Aix and Fort Boyard (home to the TV show of the same name).
 Nearby Île de Ré is a short drive to the North.
 The countryside of the surrounding Charente-Maritime is very rural and full of history (Saintes).
 To the North is Venise Verte, a marshy area of country, crisscrossed with tiny canals and a resort for inland boating.
 Inland is the country of Cognac and Pineau.
 The nearby Île de Ré is accessible via a bridge from La Rochelle.

 Transport

-La Rochelle and its region are served by the international La Rochelle - Île de Ré Airport, which has progressively developed over the last 5 years.
+La Rochelle is served by La Rochelle - Île de Ré Airport, which has progressively developed over the last 5 years.
+However, the airport provides direct routes to some European and Middle East destinations.
+The nearest international airports are Nantes Atlantique Airport, located 137 km north and Bordeaux-Mérignac Airport, located 191 km south east of La Rochelle.

 The train station Gare de La Rochelle offers connections to Bordeaux, Nantes, Poitiers, Paris and several regional destinations.

 OFP La Rochelle is a freight railway serving the port.

 La Rochelle launched one of the first successful bicycle sharing systems in 1974.

 Education

-The city has more than 10,000 students each year.
-The University of La Rochelle was established in 1993.
-Together with the Excelia Group (La Rochelle Business School), they are the largest institutions of higher education of La Rochelle (7,000 and 3,500 students respectively).
+The original university in La Rochelle was University Institutes of Technology, established in 1968.
+Then, University of La Rochelle was incorporated to the technology institute in 1993.
+And, the second university in the city is the Excelia Group (La Rochelle Business School), which was established in 1988.
+The city has more than 10,000 students each year, with 7,000 and 3,500 students respectively.

+Les Minimes

+Located in La Rochelle is Les Minimes, a marina considered the city's new port for around 5,000 boat vessels.
+The newly built area also houses university campuses for 10,000 students, which has shops, restaurants, a cinema, and other amenities.
+There are many residences in a student village, which are accommodation for locals, students or tourists.
+The port is the biggest in Europe, and has a long boat-building past, which today includes companies such as Amel Yachts.